-There are two main types of back pain, acute back pain and chronic back pain.
-The difference between these two types is how long the back pain lasts.
-It’s possible to feel pain anywhere in your back, though lower back pain is one of the most common conditions we see in patients.
+There are two main types of back pain: acute back pain and chronic back pain.
+The difference between them is how long the pain lasts.
+Lower back pain is one of the most common conditions we see in patients, but it’s possible to feel pain anywhere in your back:

-Acute back pain lasts for less than six weeks.
-Sudden back pain, like after a fall or a hard day at the gym, is often acute back pain and will typically heal on its own.
-Lower back pain after a day spent shoveling the driveway that heals in a week or two is an example of acute back pain.
+• Acute back pain lasts for less than six weeks.
+Sudden back pain, like after a fall or a hard workout at the gym, is often acute back pain and will typically heal on its own.

 There are many common causes of back pain, including muscle deconditioning, improper posture, muscle overuse, injury, aging and genetics.
 And in most cases, chronic back pain isn’t caused by a single event.
 It’s most likely a combination of many causes that contribute to the pain.

-There are two main types of back pain treatments short-term and long-term.
+The two main types of back pain treatments are short-term and long-term.
 Short-term treatments are like a temporary patch, they’ll help you manage your pain for a set period of time, but the pain will eventually return.
 The goal of long-term back pain treatments is to provide lasting relief.
 Both types of treatments have their purpose.

 Short-term back pain treatments

 Short-term pain management helps with immediate back pain relief.
 These kinds of treatments help you get your pain under control so you can stay active while you pursue a long-term solution.
-Common short-term treatment strategies combine both home remedies and therapeutic treatments, including
+Common short-term treatment strategies combine both home remedies and therapeutic treatments.

 Heat therapy and cold therapy to help back pain